 - Melanocytes: These produce melanin, the pigment that gives you your skin color and protects against ultra-violet radiation from the sun.

-2) The dermis.
+.
 An inner layer that comprises:

 - The sweat glands: These produce sweat and are involved in body temperature control.